 - socioeconomic, ethnic or racial marginalisation.

 If you think you have an addiction, then part of overcoming it is understanding why you became addicted.
-What biological, social and mental factors have contributed to this?
+What biological, social and mental factors have contributed?
+Discussing your addiction with your health professional may be beneficial to understanding these factors.

 What addiction looks like

-Plenty of red flags indicate an addiction may be developing.
+Plenty of red flags indicate an addiction.
 Here are some of the more common signs:

-- You felt shaky or sick when you tried to quit.
+- you feel shaky or sick when you try to quit.

 What addiction does to you